 👉 Road Trip Planning Tip #2 – For a fun and enjoyable road trip, I try to limit driving time to about four hours per day.
 This offers up plenty of time to do things near your point of departure, while on the road, or at the point of arrival.
 Big eight hour days can be done, but it is not a sustainable or enjoyable way to travel, believe me.
 It’s better to keep the road trip as light and easy as possible if you are on vacation.

-👉 National Park Road Trip – This trip creates a massive loop around the entire United States in order to hit every national park within the Lower 48.
+👉 National Park Road Trip – This trip creates a massive loop around the entire United States in order to hit every national park within the Lower 48, including those awesome buy underrated national parks.
 Even if you aren’t planning something of this magnitude, it can serve as an excellent starting point to craft your ideal road trip itinerary centered around some of America’s most beautiful natural areas.

 👉 The Most Scenic Drives in America – As anyone who has spent a lot of time on the road can attest, a road trip isn’t just a means from point A to point B, but can also be an attraction itself.
 These roads are by far the most scenic and beautiful of the many countless miles I’ve driven in the United States.
 Plan to take a detour through one of these!

 👉 Planning a West Coast Road Trip – I’ve traveled extensively on multiple occasions across the American West, here are my absolute favorite places along with a suggested route and itinerary.

 - Arizona Road Trip – Here’s an article I put together specifically about this beautiful state.